 Yes, even though most malware is picked up from unsafe browsing/ computer use, there is an increasing possibility that a trusted website you regularly visit, could be compromised and no one knows yet.
 It also can happen that the bad guys find vulnerabilities in Chrome or Firefox first and exploit them for their benefits.

 Will the Anti-Virus protect my computer from hackers?

 No, BUT it will make their job much harder.
-In the majority of times hackers always go for the easiest targets, so if you already have an AV as the first layer of protection, that is a good start.
+Most of the time, hackers go for the easiest targets.
+So if you already have an AV as the first layer of protection, that is a good start.